xvxx/dino/README.txt

 LDPL.
 Because LDPL is a compiled language, Dino's goal is to provide a lightweight, scriptable version of the language that can be used to quickly prototype ideas or perform system tasks.
-Dino can also be used to run basic LDPL programs on systems which lack a C++11 compiler, or to experiment with new LDPL features.
+Dino can also be used to run basic LDPL programs on systems which lack a C++ compiler, or to experiment with new LDPL features.
 Mostly, though, Dino is a prehistoric toy.

 === EXAMPLES =========================================================